The Art of Rob Schamberger

 Top Exemplary Pieces List...

 While doing the research for the wrestling lists on my website, I stumbled upon a beautiful portrait of Curt Hennig rendered in what seemed to be acrylic paints.
 This led me to the website of Rob Schamberger who has devoted much of his artistic talent to rendering expressionist portraits of almost every professional wrestler you can name.
 He has quite a following on twitter and his website is well-constructed and easy to navigate.
 He also has a store on the WWE site where he sells originals and prints.
-The following list is my top ten selections from his portfolio of the pieces that I believe best exemplify the energy and feel of the wrestlers, managers and valets that have now become legends.
+The following list is my top ten selections from his portfolio and these pieces are the ones that I believe best exemplify the energy and vibe of the legendary wrestlers, managers and valets that are depicted.

 10. Sid Vicious